We offer gardening programmes to more than 200 Londoners in four fantastic gardens

 Our Main Garden

-on East Carriage Drive is also where our London office is based.
+on East Carriage Drive is where our London office

-The focal point of the garden is a wonderful glasshouse which is used for propagation and for tender plants like salads and tomatoes.
+The focal point of this garden is a wonderful glasshouse which is used for propagation and for tender plants like salads, herbs and tomatoes.

 The stunning Old English Garden

-was regenerated in 2012 thanks to the support of Jo Malone Limited and designer Sarah Price whose vision for the garden transformed it into a blooming hub for the community to enjoy.
+was regenerated in 2012 thanks to the support of Jo Malone Limited and designer Sarah Price whose vision for the garden transformed it into a blooming hub and wonderful resource for the community to enjoy.

-It is maintained by Thrive gardeners and gives the opportunity for our qualification groups to carry out a wide range of work, from restorative measures to planting a large amount of bulbs and seeds.
-More here.
+It is maintained by Thrive gardeners and provides an opportunity for our groups to carry out a wide range of seasonal tasks in a complex garden, from various restorative measures to planting large amounts of bulbs and seeds.

-In spring 2016, we embarked on a partnership with Quadron, the park maintenance contractor for the London Borough of Wandsworth to take on responsibility for the maintenance of Battersea Park’s Winter Garden
+In spring 2016, we embarked on a partnership with Idverde, the park maintenance contractor for the London Borough of Wandsworth to take on maintenance of the Winter Garden;

-This partnership supports delivery of our 6-month Winter Garden Pathway programme (as well as a further programme delivering a Level 1 City & Guilds qualification in Practical Horticulture Skills).
-The Winter Garden is an ideal location to deliver programmes for those whose mental health requires a supportive and safe environment.
+This partnership supports delivery of our six-month Winter Garden Pathway programme and a further delivery of a Level 1 City & Guilds qualification in Practical Horticulture Skills.

-The Battersea Centre is approved to offer City and Guilds vocational qualifications Level 1 and Level 2 and we are always delighted when Thrive gardeners move on to further study, to use their skills as a volunteer or to get a job in horticulture.
+The Battersea Centre is approved to offer City and Guilds vocational qualifications Level 1 and we are delighted when Thrive gardeners move on to further study, to use their skills as a volunteer or to get a job in horticulture or other careers.

-For more information on the wide range of gardening activities and support we provide for disabled people, click on the links below, email us
+For more information on the wide range of gardening activities and support we provide for people living with disabilities or ill-health, or are isolated, disadvantaged or vulnerable, click on the links below, email us

 or phone 020 7720 2212.

-spaces on our funded programmes and can offer gardening sessions to clients.
-If you want to refer yourself or know someone who could benefit, please get in touch.
+We are currently have spaces available on our programmes, if you want to refer yourself or know someone who could benefit, please get in touch.
 Current programmes:

-- Working it Out - vocational training and support to enable unemployed disabled Londoners to overcome their barriers to employment and access job opportunities in London's parks, gardening or horticulture
+- Level 1 Qualification Programme - vocational training and support to enable Londoners who are disabled, unemployed or disadvantaged to overcome their barriers to employment and access job opportunities in London's parks, gardening or horticulture

-- Spice it up & Pathway- For adults whose mental health means they need an environment designed to minimise stress and anxiety.
-As the clients benefit from this non-qualification environment, the horticultural therapist can assess them and route them to the appropriate qualification
+- Pathways - for adults whose mental health means they need an environment designed to minimise stress and anxiety.
+As the clients benefit from this non-qualification environment, the horticultural therapist can assess them and route them to the appropriate next step

-- Women Only Gardening Programme - Free programme designed for women who have mental health problems or may have experienced domestic abuse with the hope they become able to move on to a qualification programme
+- Women's Pathways - a funded programme designed for women who are vulnerable or living with mental ill-health with the hope they become able to move onto a qualification programme

-- NatureScope - we have teamed up with the One Trust to provide local day service users the chance to learn about conservation, ecology and gardening
+- NatureScope - Thrive has teamed up with the One Trust to provide local day service users the chance to learn about conservation, ecology and gardening